MatthewM46/Blog-Website/usecases/Posting/README.md

 3. User enters text content
 4. User submits comment
 5. Automoderator determines if further review is required or not
-6. Post is uploaded to database for storage, including the result from Automoderator
+6. Comment is uploaded to database for storage, including the result from Automoderator
 7. Inform notification service of the event so that appropriate notifications are sent

 **Extensions**: